Rockies vs. Cardinals: Betting Trends, Records ATS, Home/Road Splits

 Rockies vs. Cardinals: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Nolan Gorman and the St. Louis Cardinals take the field on Saturday at Busch Stadium against Ty Blach, who is starting for the Colorado Rockies.
-First pitch is at 7:15 PM ET for the second game of a three-game series.
+Nolan Gorman and the St. Louis Cardinals will square off against Ryan McMahon and the Colorado Rockies at Busch Stadium on Sunday.

-The Rockies are +195 moneyline underdogs for this matchup against the favorite Cardinals (-250).
-The over/under for the contest is set at 9.5 runs.
+The favored Cardinals have -200 moneyline odds to win against the underdog Rockies, who are listed at +165.
+The over/under for the matchup is set at 9.5 runs.

 Rep your team with officially licensed Rockies gear!
 Head to Fanatics to find jerseys, shirts, and much more.